d-kleine/barrel_detection/README.md

 - **Inference**

     - Custom Model Inference: The trained YOLOv8n model was loaded for inference on test images.
 A specified confidence threshold was used to filter predictions.
     - Keypoint Extraction: Key points for the turret (including the barrel) and hull were extracted from the inference results.
-These key points were used to estimate the barrel’s relative rotation angle and orientation vector components, providing insights into the barrel's orientation relative to the tank.
+These key points were used to estimate the barrel’s relative rotation angle and orientation vector components, providing insights into the barrel's orientation relative to the tank's hull.

     ![Rotation angle](rotation_angle.png)